Film and Television (BFA)

 Liability Insurance for Production: All students enrolled in Kanbar Institute of Film and Television production classes are required to participate in the school’s liability insurance program at a modest cost (through the laboratory/equipment, projection, and insurance fees).
 In addition, all students who are engaged in production are required to file all necessary insurance paperwork with the NYU Department of Insurance and Risk Management before working with any third party, such as a shoot location or equipment rental house.
 Information about this insurance program is published on the Production Center’s Website.

-This policy impacts enrollment in the following Intermediate Core Production courses: FMTV-UT 1040 Intermediate Narrative Production Workshop; FMTV-UT 1046 Intermediate Experimental Workshop; FMTV-UT 1041 Intermediate Documentary Production Workshop: Docs Inside and Out; FMTV-UT 1061 Intermediate Documentary Production Workshop: Sports Documentary; FMTV-UT 1076 Intermediate TV Bootcamp; and FMTV-UT 1222 Children’s TV Production Workshop.
+This policy applies to the following Intermediate Core Production courses, where all students who meet the standard for a production allotment receive one: FMTV-UT 1040 Intermediate Narrative Production Workshop; FMTV-UT 1046 Intermediate Experimental Workshop; FMTV-UT 1041 Intermediate Documentary Production Workshop: Docs Inside and Out; FMTV-UT 1061 Intermediate Documentary Production Workshop: Sports Documentary; FMTV-UT 1076 Intermediate TV Bootcamp1; FMTV-UT 1222 Children’s TV Production Workshop2.

 The Undergraduate Department of Film and Television defines a non-curricular project as any project that is made independently of the curriculum, which includes the course syllabus and the production approval process applicable to that course, regardless of whether or not the project originated as a curricular or course-related project.
 Non-curricular projects are not eligible for financial allotments or insurance coverage and may not use school equipment or school facilities including but not limited to our soundstages, studios, and post production facilities.
 Non-curricular projects cannot be submitted for course credit and cannot be graded or evaluated by the course instructor.